smartuni/exercises/03-shell/README.md

 ```

 **3. Based on the value of `number`, call `LED0_TOGGLE` or `LED1_TOGGLE`.**
+**You can also update the command help message to indicate the new functionality.**

 **4. Build flash and open the serial communication with the board:**
 ```sh